Blow-up for the pointwise NLS in dimension two: absence of critical power: Setting and main results

-\item For the solution $\psi_t$ the following identities hold for all $t \in [0,T)$ \cite[Theorem 1.2]{CCT}: \begin{enumerate}[(a)] \item conservation of mass:
+\item for the solution $\psi_t$, the following identities hold for all $t \in [0,T)$ \cite[Theorem 1.2]{CCT}: \begin{enumerate}[(a)] \item conservation of mass:

-\item conservation of energy: \bml{ E(\psi_t) = \, \| \nabla \phi_{\lambda,t} \|_{L^2 (\R^2, \C^2)}^2 + \lambda \| \phi_{\lambda,t} \|_{L^2 (\R^2)}^2 - \lambda \| \psi_t \|_{L^2 (\R)}^2 + \theta_\lambda (|q(t)|)|q(t)|^2 + \f {\sigma \beta} {\sigma + 1} |q(t)|^{2 \sigma + 2} \\ = E (\psi_0).} \end{enumerate} \end{enumerate}
+\item conservation of energy: \bml{ E(\psi_t) := \, \| \nabla \phi_{\lambda,t} \|_{L^2 (\R^2, \C^2)}^2 + \lambda \big(\| \phi_{\lambda,t} \|_{L^2 (\R^2)}^2 - \| \psi_t \|_{L^2 (\R)}^2\big) +\\+ \theta_\lambda (|q(t)|)|q(t)|^2 + \f {\sigma \beta} {\sigma + 1} |q(t)|^{2 \sigma + 2} = E (\psi_0).} \end{enumerate} \end{enumerate}

-\begin{rem}[Energy expression] \mbox{} \\ The expression for the energy differs from the one used in \cite{CCT} in two respects: first, here it is stated for a generic $\lambda > 0$, while in \cite{CCT} it is given for $\lambda = 1$.
-Second, for the sake of obtaining a shorthand expression, in \cite{CCT} we added to the energy the term $- M^2 (\psi_t)$, that does not affect the conservation law.
+\begin{rem}[Energy expression] \mbox{} \\ The expression of energy differs from the one used in \cite{CCT} in two respects: first, here it is stated for a generic $\lambda > 0$, while in \cite{CCT} it is given for $\lambda = 1$.
+However, this does not actually affects the value of the energy, which independent of $\lambda$.
+Second, for the sake of obtaining a shorthand expression in \cite{CCT} the term $M^2 (\psi_t)$ is added to the energy, which does not affect the conservation law.
 In this paper, we prefer the expression \eqref{eq:energy} since it gives a more straightforward energy threshold for the blow-up. \end{rem}